SkyPenguinLabs/REplay/README.md

 ## What to solve for?
 This CTF is an entire playground and there is more to reverse engineer than the defaults we provide.
 But we did decide that in order to make it fun, there should be some things that you need to do as `goals` for completing each new level.
 In this case, we decided to create a simple list.

-> Here are your goals for the first level
+> Here are your goals for Level 1

 * 1: Find the unencrypted API key
 * 2: Find the HTTP-BasicAuth formatted username and password